cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.4.1v1
-Allow Service Principals for Power BI where applicable.
+Service Principals SHOULD be allowed for Power BI where applicable.
 - _Rationale:_ Without Service Principles there is possibility of unwanted access to APIs.
 By using service principles where necessary, this will mitigate that risk.
 - _Last modified:_ June 2023

 #### MS.POWERBI.4.2v1
-Do not store Service Principal credentials used for encrypting or accessing Power BI in scripts or config files but do store in a secure vault such as Azure Key Vault.
+Service Principal credentials used for encrypting or accessing Power BI SHALL NOT be stored in scripts or config files and SHALL be stored in a secure vault such as Azure Key Vault.

 - _Rationale:_ Credentials in scripts or config files are stored in plain text and can be read by anyone who has access to those files.
 By storing them in a Azure Key Vault only those with proper access can use and see the credentials.
 - _Last modified:_ June 2023